wso2-demos/aigateway-demo/README.md

 **Configuration Features:**
 - **USETLS**: Controls SSL/TLS certificate verification for all API connections
+- **USER_AGENT**: Global User-Agent for all API calls, with optional provider-specific overrides
 - **Application isolation**: Each application can access different sets of providers
 - **OAuth flexibility**: Support for both shared and application-specific OAuth credentials
 - **Statistics tracking**: Per-application-provider success/error counters